golesayali/RabobankAssignment-master/README.md

 ### Using Postman API Application (on Local machine)

 For testing the application using postman tool, we will need to insert some test account records in local test database.
 This can be done by using steps mentioned below:

+Step 1 and 2 are describes way of importing data using mongoimport tool.
+(Optional step for 1 & 2)
+If the mongo import tool does not work on your local the please use the test method defined in \RabobankAssignment-master\api\src\test\java\nl\rabobank\TestDataImportUtility.java.
+There is a test method loadTestDataForPostmanTesting() defined in this class which is disabled by default.
+You can uncomment the @Test annotation and run this test to load test data in your local DB.
+Please ensure that the port and ip are correctly pointing to your local DB instance.
+Also do not commit this class to main.
+After doing this you can proceed to step 3 mentioned below

 1. Setup mongo import tool on local
     - Step 1: To use mongoimport tool we have to first download the MongoDB database tools .zip file